Antoni Gaudí: Catalan identity

 In 1920 he was beaten by police in a riot during the Floral Games celebrations, a Catalan culture celebration.

 On 11 September 1924, National Day of Catalonia, he was beaten at a demonstration against the Catalan language ban.
-He was arrested by the Civil Guard as he traveled to the church of Sant Just i Sant Pastor to attend a mass in memory of Catalonian patriots.
+He was arrested by the Civil Guard as he travelled to the Basilica of Sant Just i Sant Pastor to attend a mass in memory of Catalonian patriots.
 Gaudí refused to speak Spanish and kept responding in Catalan, stating that "My profession obliges me to pay my taxes, and I pay them, but not to stop speaking my own language."
 He was then taken to prison, and was released after paying 50 pesetas bail.

 Gaudí incorporated elements of Catalan culture in his works.
-Gaudí was part of the Catalan Renaissance (Renaixença in Catalan), a romantic revivalist and cultural movement that aimed at restoring Catalan language and arts combined with an anti-Castilian political "Catalanism".
+He was part of the Renaixença, the Catalan Renaissance, a romantic revivalist and cultural movement that aimed at restoring Catalan language and arts combined with an anti-Castilian political "Catalanism".
 Park Güell, which was commissioned by Catalan patriot Eusebi Güell, was envisioned by Gaudí as a focus of Catalan nationalism and cultural aspirations.
 Gaudí inserted numerous Catalan motifs in the park, such as a large mosaic with the Catalan flag or the representations of dragons, which were seen as Catalan symbols during the Renaixença because of their connection to Catalan patron saint George.
 The Park hosted the First Congress of the Catalan Language during construction.
 Casa Batlló, which is considered among Gaudí's finest works, is known as "House of the Dragon" due to its Georgian symbolism.
 Sagrada Família is decorated with many words and writings, such as on the towers and doors, and are mainly in Catalan, such as the Lord's Prayer in Catalan on the main doors.
 The Palau Güell's entrance is decorated with the Catalan coat of arms and a helmet with a phoenix as an alegory to the rebirth of Catalan culture.
 His project for Barcelona's Muralla de Mar featured shields and names of battles and Catalan admirals.
 The Torre Bellesguard (1900–1909), former summer palace of King Martin I the Humane, was restored by Gaudí and its spire decorated the Catalan flag and the royal crown.
 He designed a project (not completed) to crown El Cavall Bernat (a mountain peak) with a viewpoint in the shape of a royal crown and a 20 m high Catalan coat of arms.
 The Catalan flag was also present in a banner designed for Our Lady of Mercy of Reus and a monument (not completed) to Catalan politician Enric Prat de la Riba in Castellterçol.
-Even before he became an architect, he was interested in the history of medieval Catalonia, when it was important in Mediterranean politics and history.
+Even before he became an architect, he was interested in the history of mediaeval Catalonia, when it was important in Mediterranean politics and history.
 He joined several Catalan associations, such as Cercle Artístic de Sant Lluc, Lliga Espiritual de la Mare de Déu de Montserrat, Associació Catalanista d'Excursions Científiques.
 The latter was a group dedicated to preserving and celebrating Catalan art, landscape, culture, and language.